This statement of purpose and function has been written considering

 Talents, interests and hobbies are encouraged and give the young people a focus and sense of achievement, which builds self-esteem for the future.
 Staff source events, clubs, sport centres, days out to maintain interests and promote either continuation of their interests or development of new ones.

 Overnight stays are encouraged with friends where appropriate and Spenser Cottage assess the property which they will be staying to ensure the standard welfare is sufficient.
-The young people at Yew Tree cottage are also encouraged to invite friends over from school should they wish to do so however this will be dependent on behaviours.
+The young people at Spenser cottage are also encouraged to invite friends over from school should they wish to do so however this will be dependent on behaviours.
 The aim of this is to maintain a family and friendly environment and the children and young people are aware that should they wish to invite friends over, stringent checks will be completed on the friend and there family members before any agreement will be considered and as with the holidays, this will be discussed with social workers or parents and consent will be gained from them before any friends can be permitted into the home.
 Spenser Cottage strive to make young people part of the community and promote opportunities of friendship and achievement socially and personally.

 Section 5 - Health and Well-Being